Njack-IITP/ML_Discussions/Resources/readme.md

 This folder contains general resources for learning ML.

-ML-Roadmap.pdf - Roadmap containing the steps and resources for learning ML from the beginner level Credits - Joshika, Nischal, Piyush Tiwari and Piyush Chauhan
+ML-Roadmap.pdf - Roadmap containing the steps and resources for learning ML from the beginner level.

+Credits - Joshika, Nischal, Piyush Tiwari and Piyush Chauhan